rafalf/dirdebit-twilio/README.md

 * pip install -U selenium
 * pip install twilio

+## Files:
 __users.csv__
-In this file we keep users email addresses.
+* In this file we keep users email addresses.
 In the future, we'll use it to turn off, on alerts for a particular user.

 __alerts.csv__
-We save all alerts that have been sent out in this file in order to keep track of them.
+* We save all alerts that have been sent out in this file in order to keep track of them.

 __creds.cfg.template__
-this is a template for alerts.conf, so rename the file and fill in the required settings.
+* this is a template for alerts.conf, so rename the file and fill in the required settings.

 __twilio_.py__
-The file is sued only for testing purposes to test twilio.
+* The file is used only for testing purposes to test twilio.

 ## Run:
 python run_alert.py